Chris Leitch

-Chris Leitch (born April 1, 1979 in Pickerington, Ohio) is a retired American soccer player who is currently the general manager and a former head coach for the San Jose Earthquakes.
+Chris Leitch (born April 1, 1979) is an American former soccer player who is currently the general manager and a former head coach for the San Jose Earthquakes.

 Career

 College

 Leitch played college soccer at the University of North Carolina, leading them to the NCAA Championship in 2001, setting a school record for games played (88) and starts (87).

 Professional

 Leitch was drafted by Columbus Crew in the fourth round of the 2002 MLS SuperDraft, but only played 13 games for his hometown team in his first professional season.

 Leitch was traded to the MetroStars with Jeff Matteo for Ross Paule prior to the 2003 season.
 He became a regular in the Metro lineup late in the year, playing in 15 games.
 He then became an automatic starter in 2004, playing every minute of all but a single game.
 Originally a right back, Leitch acquitted himself well on the left flank when the Metros needed help at that position.
 He switched back to the right flank in 2005.
 Despite being named the team's Defender of the Year, he was waived by the club in the offseason and then came back to Columbus.
 He appeared in 24 matches in the 2006 season for his hometown club.

 In the 2007 pre-season, Leitch was waived again, this time by the Crew as they sought to clear roster spots.
 He would return to the New York franchise, now New York Red Bulls, in July.
 The versatile defender appeared in 12 league matches for the club, starting 11.
 In 2008 Leitch appeared in 17 regular season matches.
-He helped the club reach the 2008 Western Conference Final, starting in both matches of the Red Bulls historic upset over defending champion Houston Dynamo (4-1 on aggregate).
-The following week he helped shut out Real Salt Lake 1-0 to help the Red Bulls reach the MLS Cup Final for the first time in club history.
+He helped the club reach the 2008 Western Conference Final, starting in both matches of the Red Bulls historic upset over defending champion Houston Dynamo (4–1 on aggregate).
+The following week he helped shut out Real Salt Lake 1–0 to help the Red Bulls reach the MLS Cup Final for the first time in club history.

 Just prior to the start of the 2009 season on March 2, San Jose Earthquakes acquired Leitch in a trade with New York for an undisclosed sum of allocation money and one of the Earthquakes' eight international roster spots.
 Leitch had a career year with San Jose in 2009 appearing in 29 matches during the MLS regular season and contributing with 7 assists from his full back position.

 Leitch remained with San Jose through the 2011 season.
 At season's end, the club declined his 2012 contract option and he entered the 2011 MLS Re-Entry Draft.
 Leitch was selected by Los Angeles Galaxy in stage two of the draft on December 12, 2011.
 However, Leitch decided to retire rather than return for the 2012 season.